 Art and Peacebuilding (Grades 4-12)

 What was the role of art in the Cold War?
 How can art be used to build and promote peace?
-This workshop will encourage dialogue and discussion about the role of art in peacebuilding and how art can be an expression of values and how it can be used to promote ideas.
+This workshop will encourage dialogue and discussion not normally thought of when students learn about the Cold War.
+Students will learn how art transformed from propaganda to peace and how it became a way for people to express their values for all to see.
+Students will get to view examples from the Cold War and make their very own piece of art.

 Continuity of Government (Grades 7-12)